Dr Matthew Stevens

 Associate Supervisor for PhD

-Matthew Stevens is a multidisciplinary researcher and statistician.
+Matthew Stevens is a public health researcher and statistician.
 He has worked as a consultant statistician across a range of disciplines from environmental science to epidemiology.

 After moving to the Northern Territory (NT) in 2000, he began working for the Australia Bureau of Statistics in the National Centre for Aboriginal and Torres Strait Islander Statistics before joining the Menzies School of Health Research in 2002 to work in the area of Indigenous housing and social determinants of health.